 In July 2013, we bought a 1982 Volkswagen Westfalia to enhance our wanderings.

 We named him Dave, after one of our most adventurous friends.

-Since then, we've traveled almost 20,000 miles with Dave.
+Since then, we've traveled over 33,000 miles with Dave.
 Within his cozy interior we’ve worked, read, cooked, dined and slept.
-We’ve camped from Washington to Michigan, explored Idaho, rambled down the Oregon Coast to California, meandered into the northern Cascades and snaked our way, blue-highway style, up to the Canadian border by way of Okanagan.
+We’ve camped from Washington to Michigan, explored Idaho, rambled down the Oregon and California coasts, meandered through the northern Cascades and snaked our way, blue-highway style, up into Canada by way of Okanagan, Vancouver, and Lynden.
 Beneath the cool shade of his original TransAwn 2000 we’ve spent many a sunny morning and cool evening.
 Out his many windows we’ve seen countless beautiful things.

 For those interested in more details, here’s the wordier one:

-We had been researching camper vans since 2009.
+We started researching camper vans in 2009.
 Our first idea was ordering a modified Mitsubishi Delica outfitted with lift kit and gleaming kitchen equipment and having it shipped from Japan to our waiting arms in British Columbia.
 We took several Delica-obsessed jaunts to Vancouver and gazed longingly at the new arrivals at Silk Road Autos.
 The varying models had curious, tantalizing names like “Chamonix”, “Space Gear” and “Star Wagon”.
 We could make a hippy pilgrimage across the Darien gap AND circumnavigate the moon in it!
-But the logistics were tricky, the red tape questionable (we weren’t even 100% sure if we could legally own one in the US).
-So we shifted our focus to a more attainable vehicle—a VW Westfalia.
+But the logistics were tricky, the red tape questionable (we weren’t even 100% sure if we could legally own one in the US) so we shifted our focus to a more attainable vehicle—a VW Westfalia.

 How right he was.
 No words could more accurately describe our own experience with van-getting.
 In the end, it wasn’t as much about a constant search as it was about having a patient and receptive attitude.